Ratheeshrajan/carbon-starter-figma/bob_results/Refined_figma_test/redme.md

 - There was an error in the code.
 This is related to row mapping.
 Bob fixed that error.
 - Bob added tiles in Dashboard.jsx code.
 - Given a prompt to add breadcrumb and validate button.
+- Prompted to add tiles in grid columns
+- Asked bob to add Caron tiles instead of custom tile component

 **** Final results